 What is a competitive advantage in business?

 A competitive advantage is what sets your business apart from the competition.
 It’s a unique quality that adds value for customers, making them more likely to choose your company over others.
-This could be a product feature, customer experience, or—often overlooked—how efficiently you run your operations.
+This could be a product feature, customer experience, or—often overlooked—importance of standard operating procedures in how efficiently you run your operations.

 How can processes contribute to a competitive advantage?